 Travel planning isn’t about eliminating surprises.
 It’s about reducing avoidable problems so you can enjoy the surprises that make travel exciting.

-Photographs are one of the most cherished souvenirs from any trip, but the best travel memories often go beyond the images stored on your phone.
-The laughter shared over a local meal, the kindness of a stranger, the excitement of getting lost in a charming neighborhood, or the peaceful feeling of watching a sunrise in a new place are experiences that stay with you long after your vacation ends.
+Travel photographs are one of the most prized souvenirs from any trip, but some of your best travel memories can not be stored on your camera roll.
+A meal with locals, the kindness of a stranger, becoming lost in a lovely neighbourhood or kneeling to watch the sun rise in a foreign place — these are experiences which linger long after your vacation ends.

 - Keep a daily travel journal.

-The goal is not simply to document where you went, but to remember how each place made you feel.
+- But it is not only about capturing where you went, but how every place made you feel.

 Balance Planning With Flexibility